(623) 282-4900Contact Open 7 Days a Week

 Valley Fever in Pets

-How Common is Valley Fever?
+How Common is Valley Fever in Surprise?

+Approximately 6-10% of dogs living in Pima, Pinal and Maricopa counties in Arizona will become sick with Valley Fever each year.
 Dogs comprise the majority of valley fever cases in animals, however not all dogs who breath in the spores will become sick.
+About 70% of dogs who inhale Valley Fever spores are asymptomatic and possibly immune to the disease afterwards.

 If your dog lives or has traveled to desert areas in the United States and begins a dry hacking cough, limp, lose weight, or lose their appetite it is a good idea to test for Valley Fever as these are common symptoms of the disease.
 Pets with untreated progression of the disease may develop a high fever, hence the name Valley Fever.

-Can you prevent Valley Fever?
+Can You Prevent Valley Fever?

 Currently, there is no way to prevent Valley Fever.
 You cannot prevent Valley Fever but you can limit the likelihood of exposure by avoiding activities that generate dust such as hiking, digging, sniffing and home construction.
 It is important to know that Valley Fever is not contagious from pet to pet contact or pet to people contact.
 It is only spread through inhaling spores directly.